HSBC Bank: Blending direct and retail banking

 While HSBC offers online savings accounts, customers will have to visit one of its branches for investments, insurance and mortgage products.

-The company reports HSBC Bank USA had 3 million customers and nearly $200 billion in assets as of 2012.
-The main office of the bank is located in McLean, Va. although the headquarters for HSBC Holdings, the bank's parent company, are in London.
+The company reports HSBC Bank USA has 3 million customers and is close to $300 billion in assets.
+The main office of the bank, HSBC USA, NA, is located in McLean, Virginia, although the headquarters for HSBC Holdings, the bank's parent company, are in London.

 As a worldwide institution, HSBC has a proven track record of stable finances and a broad array of financial products to meet most consumer needs.
 With the introduction of its online bank accounts, HSBC may even be a sensible choice for consumers who don't have an HSBC branch nearby.